nicolashahn/nicolashahn.github.io/_drafts/set-solver.md

 ![Labeling]({{site.url}}/images/set-solver/labeling.jpg?style=centered)

 We now have individual images of all the cards in the deck, labeled.
 Great!
-Now, we need to discern the attributes of an unknown card.
-I prefer to use the simplest method that works, so let's try something naive: differentiate each card in a SET game against every image in our deck dataset, using a small python library I wrote called [diffimg](https://github.com/nicolashahn/diffimg), which computes the difference in two images of the same size by comparing the RGB channel values for pixels at the same coordinates in the images.
+Now, we need to classify the attributes of an unknown card.
+I prefer to use the simplest method that works, so let's try something easy: differentiate each card in a SET game against every image in our deck dataset, using a small python library I wrote called [diffimg](https://github.com/nicolashahn/diffimg), which computes the difference in two images of the same size by comparing the RGB channel values for pixels at the same coordinates.

 As it turns out, this only sort of works: it can often get the correct shape and number, but not the shade and color.
 It often confuses red and purple, as well as striped and outlined shapes.
 As it turns out, when you do a per-pixel comparison, things like the lighting of the image and slight positional misalignment overwhelm the shape/color/shade/fill match.